 Here are a six easy ways to make your seder more inclusive.

-Introduce Yourselves Using Pronouns - At the start of the seder, ask guests to introduce themselves with their names and preferred pronouns.
+Introduce Yourselves Using Pronouns - At the start of the seder, ask guests to introduce themselves with their names and pronouns.
 You can also add the pronouns to name tags or place cards if you are using them.

 Add an Orange to the Seder Plate - At the center of every Passover seder is a seder plate, on which is displayed several symbolic items representing the Exodus.
 Adding an orange to your seder plate is a tradition that began to recognize the important of LGBTQ inclusion in the Jewish community, and has expanded to symbolize the importance of embracing and including other marginalized groups in our community -- including people of color and women.